nkabbara/nkabbara.github.io/books/on-writing-well.md

 Do not go back to 'style' your writing after you had done it.
 Style, is not something you can add like lipstick.
 Your style is in your DNA, so write honestly and without and agenda and your style will show.

 Words are the atoms of writing.
 To write well, you must:
 1. Know the gradiations between synonyms: “cajole,” “wheedle,” “blandish” and “coax”[^2].
-Use dictionary, thesaurus.
+Use dictionary, Roget's Thesaurus, and thesaurus.
 2. Imitate a master that you like.
 Pick a model and ask why did they use this word?
 Why did they write this sentence like so?
 How can I write like that?
 3. Try to write with your ears and always read your drafts aloud.
 Pay attention to rhyming, alliteration, cadence and sonority of each sentence[^3].
     * Reassemble the sentence so it ends with a phrase that momentarily lingers.